telerik/ajax-docs/controls/calendar/client-side-programming/events/ondayrender.md

-The **OnDayRender** client-side event handler is called for every calendar day cell when the calendar is rendered as a result of client-side navigation.
+The **OnDayRender** client-side event handler of the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) is called for every calendar day cell when the calendar is rendered as a result of client-side navigation.
 This event mimics the server-side **DayRender** event, giving final control over the output of a specific calendar day cell.
 This event can be used to apply changes to the calendar cells when the user navigates that are identical to the server-side event handler applied to the cells in the initial view.

 The event handler receives two arguments: